aptos-labs/aptos-core/developer-docs-site/docs/guides/use-aptos-explorer.md

 ## Explorer pages

-This secton walks you through the available screens in Aptos Explorer to help you find the information you need.
+This section walks you through the available screens in Aptos Explorer to help you find the information you need.

 ### Explorer home